How To “Mindfully” Approach Romantic Relationships – Love as a Bandage

 For most of us, when we say the words “I Love You” we’re really saying, “I love the way you make me feel.”
 In other words, we’re simply acknowledging the quality of our own emotions in response to another person.

 At this point, our ego, which always needs validation, applies a story to these feelings; one that needs to feel “set apart,” unique, or special in the eyes of someone else.
 As lovers, just as when we were children, our two individuals appease one another (positive reinforcement) and indulge in one another, never realizing that the only relationship they’re ever having is the relationship they’re having with themselves, within themselves.

-Again, ALL of these feelings we cannot help but indulge in are the product of the internal narrative we’ve created within ourselves about our lover.
+Again, ALL of these feelings we cannot help but indulge in, are the product of the internal narrative we’ve created within ourselves about our lover.
 In other words, our lover is not creating any feelings within us.
 It is us, the storyteller in our head, that is creating all of our feelings, no one else.
 Our thoughts create beliefs – about ourselves, others, and every experience we are having.
-We weave these beliefs together into a story, a novella, an internal narrative we’re having within ourselves, and that story or narrative creates ALL the feelings we’re feeling in any given moment.
+We weave these beliefs together into a story, a novella, an internal narrative we’re having within ourselves, and that story or narrative creates ALL the emotions we’re feeling in any given moment.

-If we pay attention to the stories we create in our head, they are always commensurate with the beliefs we hold about ourselves.
+If we pay attention to the stories we create in our head, they narratives are always commensurate with the beliefs we hold about ourselves.
 What we see in our lives depends largely on what we’re looking for.
 In other words, we create these stories and then look for “evidence” to support them.

 We have a very empowering, self-aggrandizing narrative or storyline at the beginning of a relationship, and a very disheartening, diminutive, and self-deprecating storyline when one ends.
 But in either scenario, it’s the internal dialogue we’re having with ourselves, that is creating our feelings.
 NOT our lover!!!